hashgraph/hedera-mirror-node-explorer/CONFIGURATION.md

 This provides the official name of the network (e.g. 'testnet').

 ### `displayName`
-The user friendly name of the network, as displayed in the network selector and the banner on top of the page.
+The user-friendly name of the network, as displayed in the network selector and the banner on top of the page.

 ### `url`
 The URL of the mirror-node REST API for this network.